iampranshu2003/SkinVeda/README.md

-# SkinVeda
+# AndroidApp
-an app that detects your skin and cure
+this is a native app for the skin care